-- Relationship factors: As young people explore their early sexual interactions and intimate relationships, they learn about consent, respect and trust.
+Relationship factors: As young people explore their early sexual interactions and intimate relationships, they are learning about consent, respect and trust.
 They may cross the line between flirting and harassment, encouragement and coercion.
-Sometimes these behaviours are abusive or exploitative or reinforce damaging perceptions of gender and sexuality. - Developmental factors: As young people transition from childhood to adulthood, developmental factors underpin their tendency to seek new sensations, take risks and explore their budding sexuality, while their vulnerability towards peer pressure and lack of understanding about sex and relationships can place them at a greater risk.
+Sometimes these behaviors are abusive or exploitative or reinforce damaging perceptions of gender and sexuality.

+Developmental factors:As young people transition from childhood to adulthood, developmental factors underpin their tendency to seek new sensations, take risks and explore their emerging sexuality, while their vulnerability to peer pressure and lack of understanding about sex and relationships can place them at greater risk.